 We are not masters in our own house, but we don’t have to be slaves

 Suppose we are living in a house where the doors suddenly creak open and bang shut, and lights randomly turn on and off.
 Suppose we come to know that we are sharing that house with someone disruptive.
-Then we will negotiate with them to live peacefully, or to at least live with minimum disruptions.
+Then we will negotiate with them to live as peacefully as possible.

-If we compare our body to our house, then we are not our house’s sole occupants.
-Also residing with us is our mind, which is filled with innumerable impressions.
+If we compare our body to our house, then we are not our house’s master or even its sole occupant.
+Residing with us is our mind, which is filled with innumerable impressions.
 These impressions make us attached to some things and averse to some things.
 Impelled by these impressions, various moods often arise within us, without our intent or even our consent.
 Due to such moods, we often fail to stick to our various resolutions to improve ourselves.
 Becoming disheartened, we may stop making resolutions and passively drift with our moods.
 If we cave in like this, we become slaves in our own house.

 For negotiating effectively, we need to know what we can give and what we can’t give.
 Our inner impressions can be classified into two broad categories: our basic psychophysical nature – ministerial, managerial, mercantile and mechanical – and our various human weaknesses: lust, anger, greed, envy, pride and illusion.
 The Bhagavad-gita recommends that we accommodate our basic nature without repressing it (03.33), but regulate our human weaknesses without pandering to them (03.34).

-By thus learning to negotiate with ourselves, we can progress on the path of self-improvement – gently, expertly, realistically.
+By thus learning to negotiate with ourselves, we can bring out our best.